Introduction

 The recommended dosage varies depending on the application:

-- Fresh: one medium-sized root daily.
+- Fresh: One medium-sized root per day.

 - Tea: 1-2 teaspoons of dried leaves or seeds per cup of hot water, 1-2 times daily.